Thaerious/famous-trivia-server/doc/src/chapters/tests.rst

 Instructions
 ^^^^^^^^^^^^

-Set the 'NODE_ENV' environment variable to 'test'.
+To enable code coverage, set the 'NODE_ENV' environment variable to 'test'.

-Run the server ("node .") normally.
+* linux & mac: export NODE_ENV=test
+* windows: $env:NODE_ENV = 'test'

-Babel will add Istanbul (nyc) markup to all pages when they are compiled.
+Babel will add Istanbul (nyc) markup to all scripts when they are rendered by browserify.
 The .ejs renderer will inject a page unload listener into all the pages (see /view/partials/head.ejs).
 This listener will call the /report-coverage service and pass it the coverage file.

+Create the report with this command:

-To generate reports enter ``npx nyc report --report-dir coverage/client -r html`` on the command line.
+``npx nyc report --report-dir coverage/client -r html``

-Setting NODE_ENV
-^^^^^^^^^^^^^^^^

-Set the NODE_ENV variable to enable client side code coverage.
-This need to be set before running the browserify flag (-b).

-* linux & mac: export NODE_ENV=test
-* windows: $env:NODE_ENV = 'test'

 Server Side Coverage
 --------------------